Arterial Transitway Corridors Study

-In 2011-2012, Metro Transit studied 11 urban corridors with high-ridership bus routes that connect major destinations for implementation of "rapid bus" service.
+In 2011-2012, Metro Transit studied 11 urban corridors with high-ridership bus routes that connect major destinations for implementation of enhanced bus service.

-Since completing the initial study in April 2012, Metro Transit has explored potential for the arterial BRT concept in two additional corridors: Chicago-Fremont, which extends the "rapid bus" concept from Chicago Avenue into north Minneapolis on Fremont and Emerson avenues; and a new corridor, Penn Avenue.
+After completing the initial study in April 2012, Metro Transit also explored potential for the arterial BRT concept in two additional corridors: Chicago-Fremont, which extends the concept from Chicago Avenue into north Minneapolis on Fremont and Emerson avenues; and a new corridor, Penn Avenue.

 The A Line on Snelling Avenue and Ford Parkway will be the first region’s arterial BRT line, opening June 11, 2016.